w4rgrum/terraschema/README.md

 - `--escape-json`: Escape special characters in the JSON (`<`,`>` and `&`) so that the schema can be used in a web context.
 By default, this behaviour is disabled so the JSON file can be read more easily, though it does not effect external programs such as `jq`.

+- `--ignore-variable=<VAR_NAME>`: Ignore a variable with the name `VAR_NAME` in the schema.
+This can be used to exclude variables which are not intended to be used in the schema, such as those which are only used in the module itself.
+This flag can be used multiple times to ignore multiple variables.

 # Design

 ### Parsing Terraform Configuration Files